networktocode/jdiff/README.md

 >>> result
 ({"Management1": {"interfaceStatus": {"new_value": "connected", "old_value": "down"}}}, False)
 ```
-Targeting only `interfaceStatus` key, we would need to define a reference key (in this case `$name$`) as well as we would not need to define any exclusion list.
+Targeting only the `interfaceStatus` key, we would need to define a reference key (in this case `$name$`), we would not define any exclusion list.

 The anchor logic for the reference key applies to all check-types available in `netcompare`